LoopKit/loopdocs/docs/version/development.md

 * The `dev` branch is used by the developers to push out changes for users to test before that code is released
     * Sometimes there are breaking changes
         * A breaking change is when you can build the new branch over your existing app, but cannot go backwards without deleting your app from your phone
-    * We are bringing in updates for Tidepool that will intially land in a special branch `next_dev`
+    * We are bringing in updates for Tidepool in a special branch `next_dev`
         * Note that you might be able to go backward to `main` or `dev` from `next_dev` but it is not guaranteed
 * In addition there are specific feature branches that enable users to test new pump and cgm managers or features for existing managers before they are added to the `dev` branch
 * You should only test a development or feature branch if you are willing to be an active participant with the developers: